 6.2.1.
 Comparison with variational methods.
-In section 4, we have compared our scale definition with the scale definitions proposed by [8] and [51], which are based, respectively, on the total variation flow and the ROF model.
-We have also explained why these two approaches ([8] and [51]) are equivalent under some regularity assumptions.
-Therefore, in this subsection, we use only scale maps computed by the method of [8] for experimental comparisons.
+In Section 4, we have compared our scale definition with the scale definitions proposed by [8] and [49], which are based respectively on the total variation flow and the Rudin-Osher model.
+We have also explained why these two approaches ([8] and [49]) are equivalent under some regularity assumptions.
+Therefore, in this paragraph, we only use scale maps computed by the method of [8] for experimental comparisons.